 The storm sewer improvements installed in the immediate vicinity of the RLA appear to have solved the overland flow problems in the neighborhood.
-Although there have been no flood claims since 1984, and no flooding of the repetitive loss property since its purchase in 2013, potential flooding from overland flow has not been severely tested since the 300-year storm of 1984.
+Although there have been no flood claims since 1984, potential flooding from overland flow has not been severely tested since the 300-year storm of 1984.
 The issues that remain are related to site drainage problems that would likely be best addressed by berms or other methods to block overland flow from the properties immediately south of the RLA.